 Developer tools & accounts

 HubSpot has a number of tools to get your app or integration up and running.
-The first thing you should do is create a developer account.* From there, you’ll be able to create an app, list your apps on the App Marketplace, or create a test account.
+If you have the API key, you can build an app in your HubSpot account.
+If you want to subscribe to webhooks or set up OAuth for your app, you should create a developer account.
+With developer accounts, you can also list your apps on the App Marketplace or create a test account.

 What are apps used for in HubSpot?